 Cultural and religious festivals in Greece take place every season.
-Some of the most important occur during the spring.
+Several major festivities occur during the spring.
 Most notably, Greek Easter.

 Greece is a deeply religious country with more than 90% of the population identifying as Orthodox.
 Here, Easter is just as important as Christmas.

-Orthodox Easter typically takes place in either March or April.
+Orthodox Easter celebrations typically take place in either March or April.
 Like Christian and Catholic Easter, the dates vary every year.

 Greek Easter commences with “Clean Monday”.
-This marks the beginning of the 40 days fast in Greece, and a period whereby no animal products should be eaten.
+This marks the beginning of the 40-day fast in Greece and a period whereby no animal products should be eaten.